A Complete Guide to Business Continuity

 Why are business continuity plans needed?

-The perks of having plans and preventative protocols in place are self-explanatory.
-But there are a few benefits of business continuity plans that can get overlooked.
-We’ve put together a list of
+The perks of having plans and preventative protocols in place are self-explanatory but there are a few business continuity benefits of plans that can get overlooked.

 Business continuity or disaster recovery?